PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 17:07:07
+Last updated: 2024-04-05 17:07:40
-Random Quote: It doesn't matter how tough you are, you're not going to win in this place.
-Not on your own. - Jang Deok-su
+Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy